lianqiw/maos/docs/20_compile.md

 \subsection sect-mac-gtk Installing GTK+ in MAC OS and Compile Monitor, Drawdaemon

-It is simpliest to install gtk using macport or homebrew.
+It is simplest to install gtk using macport or homebrew.
 For manual install, follow the instructions on page gtk-osx.sourceforge.net/ to install gtk+ for osx.
 The environmental variables are set by jhbuild, here we take important ones and put them in our .bash_profile to avoid running jhbuild each